fischor/protogen-python/README.md

 ## API

-`protogen` provides a bunch of classes.
-Most of them are simply replacements of their corresponding descriptors.
-E.g. `protogen.File` represents a `FileDescriptor`, `protogen.Message` a `Descriptor`, `protogen.Field` a FieldDescriptor etc. They should be self explanatory.
+Most classes in `protogen` are simply replacements of their corresponding Protobuf descriptors: `protogen.File` represents a FileDescriptor, `protogen.Message` a Descriptor, `protogen.Field` a FieldDescriptor and so on.
+They should be self explanatory.
 You can read their docstrings for more information about them.

 The classes `protogen.Options`, `protogen.Plugin` and `protogen.GeneratedFile` make up a framework to generate files.
 You can see these in action in the following example plugin: